CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/development-validation.md

 sidebar_label: Development Validation
 ---

-This page records how generated output is checked while conversion mappings are developed and maintained.
-It is a development methodology, not an extra command that users are expected to run after every conversion.
+Convert-Pheno's reference outputs are checked while mappings are developed and when conversion code changes.
+These are project development checks, not an extra command required after every user conversion.

-These checks assess structural conformance and known mapping behavior.
-They do not establish the clinical correctness or completeness of a source dataset, and they do not imply that every vendor or project profile has been independently reviewed.
+They test file structure and known mapping behavior.
+They cannot establish the clinical correctness or completeness of a source dataset, and coverage varies between source profiles.

 <div className="convertNotePanel">
   <p>
-    Development loop: generate output, validate it, inspect schema or table errors, update mappings/defaults/type coercions in the runtime code, and repeat until the generated files validate for the tested route.
+    During development we generate a reference output, run the relevant validator, inspect any errors, and update the mapping or data handling.
+The cycle is repeated until the tested fixture passes.
   </p>
 </div>